artefactual/atom-docs/user-manual/glossary/glossary.rst

     or not the associated description is visible to unauthenticated (i.e., not logged in) users, such as :term:`researchers <researcher>`.
 It can be changed in the :term:`administration area` of a description's :term:`edit page` by a user with edit permissions.
-See :ref:`Publish an archival description <publish-archival-description>`
+See: :ref:`publish-archival-description`.

   Published record
     A published record is an :term:`archival description` that has had its status changed from draft to published in the :term:`Administration area <administration area>` at the bottom of the :term:`archival description` :term:`edit page`.
+See: :ref:`publish-archival-description`.

     ..
 NOTE::